aliciatay-zls/banking/README.md

    docker-compose up
    ```

-2. To start the backend resource server, open another tab in terminal and run one of the following:
+2. To start the backend resource server, open another tab in terminal, `cd backend` and run one of the following:
    * `./run.ps1` if using Powershell (e.g. Intellij terminal)
    * `./run.sh`